 Transcranial Magnetic Stimulation And Depression: An Effective Treatment?

-You may have heard of procedures that involve feeding electricity into the brain to treat a variety of mental health disorders, including depression, but just how rooted in reality are these treatment options?
-Transcranial magnetic stimulation is a potentially effective and generally safe treatment option that can help with symptoms of depression as well as other brain-related conditions.
-There are some risks associated with the treatment, but when conducted safely and properly, it can have some significant benefits.
+If you or someone you know experiences symptoms of depression, you may have heard of a treatment called transcranial magnetic stimulation, or TMS.
+TMS can sometimes help with symptoms of depression as well as other brain-related conditions.
+There are some risks associated with the treatment, but when conducted safely and properly, it can yield some significant benefits in some patients.

-Transcranial magnetic stimulation (TMS) involves stimulating specific portions of the brain with magnetic fields.
-This is intended to stimulate the nerve cells that may contribute to symptoms of depression; the thought is that doing so may cause these cells to function as they should.
-Magnetic fields are used to stimulate the brain in hopes of sparking a change because our minds rely on magnetism to operate.
-You can think of it like trying to use a defibrillator on someone to stimulate the heart.
+Transcranial magnetic stimulation (TMS) involves stimulating specific areas of the brain with a magnetic field.
+This is intended to stimulate the nerve cells that may contribute to symptoms of depression.
+A magnetic field is used to stimulate the brain in hopes of sparking a change.

-During most sessions of transcranial magnetic stimulation, a trained professional will place an electromagnetic coil against the scalp.
-This is done near the front of the head.
+During most sessions of transcranial magnetic stimulation, a trained professional places an electromagnetic coil against the scalp, near the front of the head.
 Next, a pulse is passed through the scalp and into the brain.
-It's placed in this area to make sure that it's targeting the part of the brain that controls mood (and therefore may cause depression).
-Professionals believe that areas like these have decreased levels of activity in those with depression.
-So, by stimulating them into action once more, relief from symptoms may be possible.
+It's placed in this area to target the part of the brain that controls mood.
+Researchers believe that areas like this have decreased levels of activity in individuals who experience depression.
+By stimulating them into action, doctors may help patients experience relief from depression symptoms.

-Because it's noninvasive and it's not implanting anything, and because anesthesia is not required, TMS is generally considered safe.
-Most people won't have severe side effects, and the most common risks are generally minor.
-Still, there are some things to be aware of, especially if you have any preexisting conditions.
+Because transcranial magnetic stimulation (TMS) is noninvasive and doesn’t involve anesthesia, it is generally considered safe.
+Most people don't have severe side effects, and the most common risks are typically minor.
+Still, there are some risks to be aware of, especially if you have any preexisting conditions.

 • Headache